rosswintle/laravel-asset-cache/README.md

 I'm not an expert tester, so I've tested some aspects of the package, but not the use of `Cache` and `Storage`.

-Feel free to contrinute tests if you know how.
+Feel free to contribute tests if you know how.

 ## Roadmap

+* Better use of Guzzle - can it send straight to the file?
 * Configuration for, for example, cache duration, or use fo different CDNs
 * Auto-discovery of "main" file for a package
-* automatic asynchronous cache refreshing (is this possible?)
+* Automatic asynchronous cache refreshing (is this possible?)
+* Add some slight randomisation (plus or minus a few minutes at random) of cache times so that one person doesn't get ALL the assets re-cached in one request.
 * cron job/cli for asynchronous cache refreshing